Deepakjoseos/React-and-Node-Integration-with-SharePoint-and-Dataverse/README.md

 ## Configuration

-Create a `.env` file in the root of your project and add the following environment variables:
+Create a `.env` file in the root of your project and add your own following environment variables:

 ```plaintext
 SP_Username=your-sharepoint-username